Tapio-Measurement-Technologies/tapio-analysis/README.md

 # Tapio Analysis

 ## Overview
 Tapio Analysis is an open-source software developed by Tapio Measurement Technologies Oy.
-It is engineered to perform advanced analysis of measurements obtained from Tapio Analyzers, which are used extensively in the paper, board, and nonwoven industries.
+It is engineered to perform advanced analysis of measurements obtained from Tapio Analyzers, which are used extensively for troubleshooting, diagnostics and quality monitoring in the paper, board, and nonwoven industries.

 ![Tapio Analysis](tapio-analysis-screenshot.png)